-This will continue to be our focus for the ATSI for the following student groups for Chronic Absentee rates: African American student group, The Homeless student group, the students with disabilities student group, two or more races student group, and the all students group.
+This will continue to be our focus for the ATSI for the following student groups for Chronic Absentee rates:, the two or more races student group.
+A continued focus on all students and all student groups will be continued.

 Supporting actions- We will continue to focus on multiple aspects to increase attendance and decrease chronic absenteeism for the 24-25 school year.
 With more targeted interventions and parent support, the administration will continue to work with the district and site attendance clerk to track data and establish better SART and SARB processes to track and support families with attendance.
 We will also continue to provide more student interventions and incentives for positive attendance to decrease the chronic attendance rates- specifically targeting the ATSI student groups: African American student group, The Homeless student group, the students with disabilities student group, two or more races student group, and the all students group.
 These actions will be supported in Goal 2 with our school-to-home teamwork and collaborations, along with Goal 3 with student incentives for positive attendance growth and 95% or higher attendance.